 Depending on how long an account went delinquent before enrolling with the credit counseling service, and whether your account was with a debt buyer at the time you started your DMP, missing a debt management plan payment may mean losing interest rate benefits and having them reapplied retroactively.

-I do not advise enrolling charge off credit card debts (typically accounts that are 180 days past due) into a credit counseling service unless, or until, there are more conforming account treatments when accounts are already placed with outside collectors.
+I do not advise enrolling charged-off credit card debts (typically accounts that are 180 days past due) into a credit counseling service unless, or until, there are more conforming account treatments when accounts are already placed with outside collectors.
 There are clearer benefits to using debt settlement as a method to resolving debts placed with a collection agency or sold to a debt buyer.

-It is also important to know that not all credit counseling agencies train their counselors to understand collection accounts.
+It is also important to note that not all credit counseling agencies train their counselors to understand collection accounts.
 Credit counselors are certainly not trained to help you understand alternative and creative ways to manage collection accounts at the same time you are dealing with accounts not in collection.
 This fact leads me to the next warning.

 - A counselor cannot enroll you into a plan when it is obvious you run out of money before you run out of month (income is not enough to cover your monthly expenses and pay back your unsecured debt – like credit cards).